23 May 2021

 Got some big cheers, which belied the public’s final vote.
 Most points came from the jury, albeit it was quite even in the semi final.
-I love the giant drop-down screen, and Portugal will be happy their 100% English song experiment (the first time ever) achieved a good result.
+I love the journey the song takes, notably the vocal expression and visual drama, especially with that giant drop-down screen at the end.
+Portugal will be happy their 100% English song experiment (the first time ever) achieved a good result.

 08 Serbia – Hurricane – Loco Loco – 8

 I’m cute and nice – those are part of the lyrics, and who’s to argue?
 Although, Ksenija, the redhead, is by far the cutest.
 Seemed to raise the intensity from the semi final to a category 5 hurricane, and I’m surprised at only 15th place, especially since the youtube views of their semi final were the highest by far.
 Did best with the public by getting five sets of 12 points – equal top with Italy, Lithuania and Ukraine.

 09 United Kingdom – James Newman – Embers 4

 Brought some fun, and a decent voice.
 The song always lacked, and not a big surprise he got zero points from both the jury and public well.
 It’s double donut to be proud of, and he looks like he’s well acquainted with donuts.